2015 Employer Health Benefits Survey

 Percentage of Firms Offering HDHP/HRAs and HSA-Qualified HDHPs, and Enrollment

-- Twenty-seven percent of firms offering health benefits offer an HDHP/HRA or an HSA-qualified HDHP.
-Among firms offering health benefits, 4% offer an HDHP/HRA and 24% offer an HSA-qualified HDHP (Exhibit 8.1).
-The percentage of firms offering a HDHP/SO is similar to last year but has increased over time.
+- Twenty-six percent of firms offering health benefits offer either or both an HDHP/HRA or an HSA-qualified HDHP.
+Among firms offering health benefits, 7% offer an HDHP/HRA and 20% offer an HSA-qualified HDHP (Exhibit 8.1).
+The percentage of firms offering an HDHP/SO is similar to last year but has increased over time.

-- Firms with 5,000 or more workers are significantly more likely to offer an HDHP/SO than smaller firms.
-Forty-five percent of firms with 1,000 or more workers offer an HDHP/SO, compared to 27% of firms with 3 to 199 workers, and 38% of firms with 200-999 workers (Exhibit 8.2).
-Not all covered workers enrolled at a firm which offers an HDHP/SO may be eligible to enroll in the plan; for example the HDHP/SO plan may only be offered in one location (see Section 4 for more information).
+- Firms with 1,000 or more workers are significantly more likely to offer an HDHP/SO than smaller firms.
+Fifty-two percent of firms with 1,000 or more workers offer an HDHP/SO, compared to 25% of firms with 3 to 199 workers, and 38% of firms with 200-999 workers (Exhibit 8.2).
+Not all covered workers enrolled at a firm that offers an HDHP/SO may be eligible to enroll in the plan; for example, the HDHP/SO plan may only be offered in one location (see Section 4 for more information)

 Health Reimbursement Arrangements (HRAs) are medical care reimbursement plans established by employers that can be used by employees to pay for health care.
 HRAs are funded solely by employers.
 Employers may commit to make a specified amount of money available in the HRA for premiums and medical expenses incurred by employees or their dependents.
 HRAs are accounting devices, and employers are not required to expend funds until an employee incurs expenses that would be covered by the HRA.
 Unspent funds in the HRA usually can be carried over to the next year (sometimes with a limit).
 Employees cannot take their HRA balances with them if they leave their job, although an employer can choose to make the remaining balance available to former employees to pay for health care.